thricvz/Blockchain-Test-environment/README.md

 ## Launching the Test Environment

 First, modify the permissions of the ``prepare-env.sh`` with the ``chmod +x prepare-env.sh`` command.
-Second, execute the script with privileged rights: ``sudo prepare-env.sh``
+Second, execute the script with privileged rights: ``sudo ./prepare-env.sh``

 These steps allow us to successfully build our custom docker images,that are required in our docker-compose config file